anaserrasilva/MajorityRuleAndTreeIslands/README.md

 \newline

-- PardoBayes_islands.zip: contains the files needed to extract NNI islands from a Bayesian tree distribution and the NNI islands
+- PardoBayes_1-NNIislands.zip: contains the files needed to extract NNI islands from a Bayesian tree distribution and the NNI islands
   - PardoCharacters.nex.trprobs is the Bayesian tree distribution from an analysis of [Pardo et al.](https://pubmed.ncbi.nlm.nih.gov/28630337/)'s (2017) datamatrix
   - nniIslands_PardoBayes_series.R performs the island extraction
   - nniIslands_PardoBayes_parallel.r performs the island extraction with a parallel implementation
   - islandFiles contains the NNI islands extracted from the Bayesian tree distribution

+\newline

+- PardoPars_12-RFIslands.zip: contains the script to extract 12-RD islands from the MPT distribution (can be edited for the Bayesian extractions) and the 12-RF islands

+\newline

+- PardoBayes_x-RFislands.zip: contains the 2- to 12-RF islands extracted from the Bayesian distribution
+  - x-RF folders contain the x-RF islands extracted from the Bayesian tree distribution

+\newline

+- MDS.zip: contains the script to run a multidimensional scale analysis of the 1-NNI islands of the Parsimony and Bayesian tree distributions, it also contains the MDS plots

 ### Citations